 Prompt What to enter Target machine The name of the target machine, for example SystemB.
 Source database SID The ORACLE_SID of the source (primary) Oracle instance, for example oraA.
-Do not include the o . keyword.
+Do not include the o. keyword.
 The ORACLE_SID is case-sensitive.
-Target database SID The ORACLE_SID of the target (destination) Oracle instance, for example oraB.
-Do not include the o . keyword.
+Target The ORACLE_SID of the target (destination) Oracle instance, for example oraB.
+Do not include

+Prompt What to enter database SID the o. keyword.
 The ORACLE_SID is case-sensitive.
-Replicate sequences Enter y to replicate sequences or n not to replicate sequences.
+Replicate sequences Enter $\mathbf{y}$ to replicate sequences or $\mathbf{n}$ not to replicate sequences.
 SharePlex oracle username The name of the SharePlex user in the source database.
 This entry prevents the SharePlex schema from being replicated, which would cause replication problems.
 If a valid name is not provided, the script fails.